Golden-billed saltator

-The golden-billed saltator (Saltator aurantiirostris) is a species of saltator in the family Thraupidae.
-It is found in Argentina, Bolivia, Brazil, Chile, Paraguay, Peru, and Uruguay; also the regions of the southern pantanal, along the Paraguay River.
-Its natural habitats are subtropical or tropical dry forests, subtropical or tropical dry shrubland, subtropical or tropical high-altitude shrubland, and heavily degraded former forest.
+The golden-billed saltator (Saltator aurantiirostris) is a species of bird in the family Thraupidae, the tanagers and allies.
+It is found in Argentina, Bolivia, Brazil, Chile, Paraguay, Peru, and Uruguay.

+Taxonomy and systematics

+The golden-billed saltator was formally described in 1817 with its current binomial Saltator aurantiirostris.
+Some twentieth century authors treated it and the black-cowled saltator (S. nigriceps) as conspecific.

+The golden-billed saltator has these six subspecies: